dragomit/hsm/README.md

 ## Event Delivery and State Transitions

-When an event is delivered to the state machine, the configured transitions are searched for a transition matching the event:
+When an event is delivered to the state machine, the configured transitions are searched for a matching transition - one satisfying these conditions:
  * transition `eventId` matches the `Id` of the delivered event, and
  * transition source state matches the current state or any of its ancestors, and
  * transition has no guard condition, or guard condition is defined and evaluates to true

-If more than one transition matches the above conditions, the ambiguity is resolved as follows:
+The search for a matching transition terminates on the first successful match, using the following search order:
- * each sub-state is searched for a matching transition before its parent state, with the search starting at the current, leaf state
+ * each substate is searched before its parent state, with the search starting at the current leaf state
  * within a given state, transitions are searched in the order in which they were defined in the code

- * the search ends on the first matching transition
+In this way we ensure that behavior defined in a super-state will apply to all its substates, but also that any substate can override the super-state's behavior.

 If no matching transition is found, the event is silently ignored.